Compensation for Criminal Injuries

 A qualified solicitor will be able to look at your case closely and then give you the advice you need and help if you want to move onto the next step and make a claim.
 You need to have made this claim within two years of the incident occurring, so if you’ve been wondering if you should get some legal advice, then now is the time to do so.

-At DSM Legal we operate a no win no fee service which means you don’t have to fork out for legal fees and you only pay if we win your case.
+At DSM Legal we operate a 'no win no fee' service which means you don’t have to fork out for legal fees and you only pay if we win your case.
 Our team will sit down with you and assess whether there is a case for compensation and then explain what your options are going forward.
-While our office is based in Warrington, we can handle compensation claims all over England and Wales.
+While our office is based in Warrington, we handle compensation claims all over England and Wales.

-Contact the friendly team at DSM Legal today if you want specialist advice on criminal injury compensation.
+Contact the friendly team at DSM Legal today on 01925 937070 if you want specialist advice on criminal injury compensation.

 Share this post: